piyatiwari/unslop/README.md

 # Unslop
 ### AI Slop Detector

 Hi!
 I'm a marketer and I love using AI to get past the blank page and writers block.
 But I also like my own writing style and cringe at the tell tale signs of AI writing.
 So I created this - Unslop is a content or prose auditor for marketers and all knowledge workers.

-Paste in your draft — an email, a LinkedIn post, a deck, a PRFAQ — and it flags the tics that make writing read as machine-generated (aka AI slop), explains why each one is a tell, and coaches you to fix it yourself instead of quietly rewriting it for you (my favorite feature)
+Paste or upload your draft of an email, a LinkedIn post, a deck, a PRFAQ, a blog or ebook - and it flags the tics that make writing read as machine-generated (aka AI slop), explains why each one is a tell, and coaches you to fix it yourself instead of quietly rewriting it for you (my favorite feature)

 ## Why this exists